Frequently Asked Questions

 ANY PLANS TO TURN YOUR BOOKS INTO MOVIES?

 Every time I download my e-mail, I hear from a reader who wants one of my books to become a movie.
-But, think about it… We all want to see a movie that actually duplicates the book in our heads, and Hollywood doesn’t do that.
-The final scripts seldom bear any resemblance to the original book, and is that what you want?
-I don’t.
-I’m too much of a control freak.
-Over the years, I’ve declined a number of offers to have my books turned into TV movies, and I’ve slept like a baby afterward.
-Unless the dazzling Shonda Rhimes comes along….
-How much do we all love Bridgerton?!
+It would be both lovely and perilous.
+We all want to see a movie that actually duplicates the book in our heads, and most scripts bear little resemblance to the original book.
+So for now, let’s keep enjoying the ever delightful Bridgerton.

 DO YOU HAVE ANY VIDEOS POSTED ON THE WEB?

 So glad you asked!
-Here are a few oldies, but for some more current videos click here.
+Here are a few and even more on my YouTube and TikTok pages.

 Very informal (!) interview with Heather Graham